-The University of Windsor’s Odette School of Business invites applications for the position of Associate Dean, Academic, commencing July 1, 2020.
+The University of Windsor’s Odette School of Business invites applications for the position of Associate Dean, Academic, commencing July 1, 2022.
 This is a five-year renewable term.
-This is subject to final budgetary approval.
+This position is subject to final budgetary approval.

 Located at one of Canada’s major international intersections, the University of Windsor, considered to be Canada’s most personal comprehensive university, plays a leading role in the future of the region and the Province of Ontario.

 The Odette School of Business takes a balanced approach to research and teaching.
-The School offers varied degrees in undergraduate Business Administration; a full-time MBA; specialized MBA degrees for managers and professionals; an MBA-PAS (Professional Accounting Specialization); an integrated MBA/JD; and a Master of Management.
-Approximately 1200 full-time, and 400 Masters-level students attend Odette.
+The School offers varied degrees in business including an undergraduate Bachelor of Commerce Degree, a full-time MBA; an MBA for managers and professionals; an MBA-PAS (Professional Accounting Specialization); and a Master of Management in four subdisciplines (Data Analytics, Accounting and Finance, Human Resources, and Supply Chain Management).
+Approximately 1200 full-time, and 400 Master’s-level students study at Odette.
 The Business School has strong contacts with business and other academic institutions.
-The School has recently completed an expansion strategy with approximately 65 full-time faculty positions and has been AACSB accredited since 2015.
+The School has recently completed an expansion strategy and has approximately 65 full-time faculty positions.
+The School has been AACSB accredited since 2015.
 For further information about the Odette School of Business visit our website at http://www.uwindsor.ca/business.

 Reporting to the Dean of the Odette School of Business, the Associate Dean, Academic is responsible for the leadership and ongoing operations of all School activities related to faculty members and specific discipline areas within the School.
-The incumbent will work collaboratively with the decanal team and is responsible for the development and implementation of processes to assist in faculty member development, for managing the maintenance of the School’s AACSB accreditation, and contributing to the implementation and refinement of the school’s strategic plan.
+The incumbent will work collaboratively and collegially with the decanal/executive team and is responsible for the development and implementation of processes to assist in faculty member development, for managing the maintenance of the School’s AACSB accreditation, and contributing to the implementation and refinement of the School’s strategic plan.
 This will be accomplished by managing and/or consulting in the following activities:

-- Create and/or facilitate the development of documentation required by various accrediting agencies, engaging others in the School as required to fulfill these needs;
+- Create and/or facilitate the development of documentation required by various internal and external accrediting agencies, engaging others in the School as required to fulfill these needs;

 - Conduct, as requested by the Dean, faculty performance reviews and tenure determinations.
 Serve, on behalf of the Dean, as Chair of the faculty Renewal, Promotion and Tenure Committee;

-- Head, on behalf of the Dean, the development and implementation of strategic initiatives in conjunction with Area Chairs and Program Directors;
+- Head, on behalf of the Dean, the development of initiatives to support the School strategy in conjunction with Area Chairs and Program Directors;

 - In cooperation with the Odette Research Leadership Chair (or Associate Dean, Research) and the Dean, ensure the research strategies of the School and of individual Areas and faculty members are in place and effective;

-- Implement and lead, under direction from the Dean, all non-program-related parts of the School’s strategy development and related actions;
+- Implement and lead, under direction from the Dean, all non-program-related parts of the School’s strategy implementation and related actions;

 - Initiate, administer and/or coordinate, in collaboration with the Dean and Faculty Council, all OSB academic policies, procedures, and processes as they affect faculty members;

-- Be responsible for all non-program, non-finance information and their maintenance via databases or other records;
+- Be responsible for all non-program, non-finance information and its maintenance via databases or other records;

 - In consultation with the Dean, oversee relevant processes for faculty complaints and grievances and their proper resolution;